1585 Orkney - The Servitor Golfer

 Alternatively he may have been in the Bishop's Palace, which Henry Stewart's father had acquired in 1568.
 Later historians believe that ball games in 17th century were played on the 'Ba' Lea' (the ball green) which was right beside the Bishop's Palace.
 It would have been between the East Kirk and Warrenfield, over the area to the south and east of the ruins of the Bishop's and Earl's palaces in Kirkwall.
 As Henry Stewart died in 1586, James Dickson may not have been there long, but Moncrieff is reported to have still been alive in 1614.

 In the aftermath of the fall from grace of Earl Patrick Stewart, Bishop George Graham was appointed Bishop of Orkney and he took over the Earl's Palace as well as his bishopric properties.
 Bishop Graham had been trained at St Andrews, a noted golfing centre at this time.
 Over the years, the Bishop built up a sizeable property portfolio in Orkney, including houses at both Breckness and Skaill, which his eldest son John Graham (1616-1666) inherited in 1643 and expanded.
 Initially, John had lived at Breckness House, but he had acquired Skaill House when his younger brother had moved out to live in Fife.
-John Graham and his descendants have been based there ever since, although the estate continued to be called the Breckness Estate and was one of the largest in Orkney.
-The family were well-to-do people who served in many prominent local positions.
+John Graham and his descendants have been based there ever since, although the extensive estate continued to be called the Breckness Estate.
+The family were well-to-do people, who served in many prominent local positions.
 Skaill House is best known as the site of Skara Brae, the Neolithic settlement, discovered by Willie Watt, the 7th Laird of Breckness, in 1850.

 Whether John Graham was a golfer or not, his son Harie Graham (1648-1718), 2nd Laird of Breckness, almost certainly was.
 There are two sets of receipts a decade apart for golf supplies to the Breckness Estate from the merchant Arthur Baikie.
 The first is shortly before John Graham's death.
 At the end of 1663, Baikie rendered an account of deliveries which he had recently supplied.
 There were 70 diverse items such as gloves, sealing wax, tobacco, brandy, ribbons and white sugar.
 It also included several deliveries of 5-8 golf balls, including 'flok' golf balls, probably featheries, as well as a golf club.

-Ten years later in December 1673, there are more receipts for three 'gouff' balls, which seem to have been delivered individually with other goods.
+Ten years later in December 1673, there are more receipts for three 'gouff' balls, which seem to have been individually delivered with other goods.
 Baikie was one of 40 merchants known in Orkney during this century and he supplied other notable people such as the Earl of Morton and local minister.
-In his later years, Harie Graham spent increasing amounts of time in Edinburgh on official and private business, so he would have been able to source golf items there just as easily.
+In his later years, Harie Graham spent more time in Edinburgh on official and private business, so he would have been able to source golf items there.

 'Orkney Golf Club' 1680

 The Graham family were not the only people playing golf on Orkney during this period.
-Orcadians have always been proficient sailors and merchants and some years ago a comprehensive study of trade of the northern islands in the 17th century revealed ownership of golf balls and golf clubs by several merchants.
-A shop owner called Harry Prince, who died in 1649, left an estate worth £400 which included golf balls among other diverse items.
-In 1676, there is mention of golf clubs in the estate of William Farquhar's widow, though we must assume that these probably belonged to her late husband.
+Orcadians have always been proficient sailors and merchants and a recent study of trade of the northern islands in the 17th century has revealed ownership of golf balls and golf clubs by several merchants.
+A shop owner called Harry Prince, who died in 1649, left an estate worth £400 which included golf balls.
+In 1676, there is mention of golf clubs in the estate of the widow of William Farquhar, which presumably belonged to her late husband.

 Recently, another reference was found in the accounts of Alexander Cunningham.
 On 7th February 1689, his receipts included the supply of eight golf balls at 4 shillings each and five golf clubs (klubes) at 10 shillings each.
 These prices would not be much different to prices in Edinburgh at the time.
 The golf equipment was much cheaper than the shoes or brandy or ribbons that he was also supplying.

-It may be a bit of an exaggeration to call this the Orkney Golf Club of 1680, as one commentator did, but it is clear that there was a thriving golf community on Orkney centuries before before Angus Buchanan is credited with 'reviving' golf in 1884.
+It may be a bit of an exaggeration to call this the Orkney Golf Club of 1680, as one commentator did, but clearly there was a thriving golf community on Orkney centuries before 1884, when Angus Buchanan is credited with 'reviving' golf.
 He was a lawyer and agent for the National Bank, as well as being a one-time rugby internationalist.